xitop/edzed/docs/events.rst

   Similar to *on_output*, but events are triggered each time the output is set, even if the new value is the same as the previous one.
-  This is useful if the destination block should not to miss a value (e.g. a measurement) just because it happens to be the same as the previous one.
+  This is useful if the destination block should not miss a value (e.g. a measurement) just because it happens to be the same as the previous one.

 In both cases the generated events are sent with these data items:

 - ``'previous'``: previous value (:const:`UNDEF` on first change after initialization)
 - ``'value'``: current output value
-- ``'source'``: sender's block name (added automatically)
+- ``'source'``: sender's block name (string, added automatically)
 - ``'trigger'``: ``'output'`` (corresponds with ``'on_output'``)